-icas seeking religious English Reformation, Originally they wanted to purify the Church of England of its Roman Catholic tenets and practices.
-They were highly influenced by The Protestant Reformation
+The Puritans who came to the Americas seeking religious freedom were part of the English Reformation.
+Originally, they wanted to purify the Church of England of its Roman Catholic tenets and practices.
+They were highly influenced by Calvinism.
+The Protestant Reformation